infor-design/enterprise-wc/src/ids-base/README.md

 This mixin add functionality to change the theme on a component.
 To use it you need to:

-1. Include the mixin in the `mix` list.
+1. Include the IdsThemeMixin in the `mix` list.
-1. Also you add two properties to the properties array.
+1. Add two properties to the properties array.
 For example:

 ```js
   static get properties() {